AK-Homberger/NMEA0183-WiFi-Multiplexer/README.md

-# NMEA0183 WiFi Multiplexer with D1 Mini
+# NMEA0183 WiFi Multiplexer with ESP8266 (D1 Mini)
 Reads NMEA0183 messages from two serial lines and forwards multiplexed messages to USB-Serial and WLAN as UDP broadcast.

 ESP8266 is using Software Serial on ports D7 and D8.